richardbiely/gaia-ecs/README.md

 ```

 ## Iteration over chunks
-ForEachChunk gives you more power than ForEach as it exposes the underlying chunk in which your data is container to you.<br/>
+ForEachChunk gives you more power than ForEach as it exposes to you the underlying chunk in which your data is contained.<br/>
 This means you can perform more kinds of operations and opens doors for new kinds of optimizations.
 ```cpp
 w.ForEachChunk([](ecs::Chunk& ch) {